gkSFR/I-664_Traffic_Wall/README.md

 # SFR EnRoute Traffic Hub V.1.0.2

 A real-time traffic camera wall and map designed for incident response.
-This tool is a **Progressive Web App (PWA)**, allowing it to be installed on mobile devices for a native, fullscreen experience.
+This tool is a **Progressive Web App (PWA)**, allowing it to be installed on mobile devices or desktop for a native, fullscreen viewing.

 ---